The Latest Updates on Invasive Aedes Detections in Placer County

 • Drain flower pots

-• Fill tree holes and hallow bamboo stumps
+• Fill tree holes and hollow bamboo stumps

 • Remove discarded tires